mPulseMedia/codename/kernal/rule_3_format.md

    c numbering_sequence  - Use numbers to indicate sequence and organization of files d consistent_format   - Maintain consistent file naming format across project documentation

-3c10_ desc_length        - Length of descriptions
+3c10_ summary_length     - Length of summaries
-   a one_line_ideal      - Ideally fit descriptions on one line while providing necessary detail b complex_breakdown   - Break complex concepts into multiple steps for clarity and focus c sub_bullet_detail   - Use sub-bullet points for detail when additional explanation needed d scannable_clarity   - Ensure all descriptions are clear, scannable, and actionable e prompt_brevity      - Keep top-level section descriptions extremely short (3-4 words maximum) f keyword_match       - Use keywords from the line's codename in the short description g codename_rules      - All codenames must follow the conventions in rule_2_codename.md h sub_detail          - Use more detailed descriptions for sub-level items to provide context
+   a one_line_ideal      - Ideally fit summaries on one line while providing necessary detail b complex_breakdown   - Break complex concepts into multiple tasks for clarity and focus c sub_bullet_detail   - Use sub-bullet points for detail when additional explanation needed d scannable_clarity   - Ensure all summaries are clear, scannable, and actionable e prompt_brevity      - Keep prompt summaries extremely short (3-4 words maximum) f task_name_match     - Use task_name words in the summary for clarity and consistency g codename_rules      - All codenames must follow the conventions in rule_2_codename.md h sub_detail          - Use more detailed descriptions for task items to provide context

 3c11_ align_symbol       - Symbol alignment
    a colon_alignment     - Align colons and other symbols in lists for visual consistency